Health and Well-Being Outreach Committee

 Performance Fueling: Iowa Sports Nutrition

 Performance choices and good nutrition are paramount to the well-being of every student-athlete.
 The Gerdin Athletic Learning Center (GALC) houses one of seven fueling stations around campus where student-athletes can conveniently access an array of protein and carbohydrate snacks and nutrition shakes.
-The Iowa Sport Nutrition department oversees the fueling station located on the first floor of GALC and this site houses many educational events for students throughout the year including the following:
+The GALC fueling station is overseen by the Iowa Sports Nutrition department.
+Many engaging nutrition-themed events are hosted in the GALC throughout the year including the following:

-International Hawk Fuel Stop: A collaboration between Iowa Sports Nutrition and Student-Athlete Academic Services, these special events feature unique recipes representing the traditional food from countries around the world.
+International Hawk Fuel Stop: A collaboration between Iowa Sports Nutrition and Student-Athlete Academic Services, this international event features unique recipes representing the traditional food from countries around the world.
 These recipes expose student-athletes to a variety of cuisines, while allowing international student-athletes a space to share recipes from their home cultures.

-Brother/Sister Team Fueling Events: These events pair male and female teams together as another way to meet other Hawkeye athletes while involved in a fun activity, such as cooking classes and competitions.
-Teams working together and applying food preparation skills is a fun and simple way to learn how to make foods that fuel performance AND taste delicious.
+Brother/Sister Team Fueling Events: Pairing male and female teams together is another way to meet other Hawkeye athletes while participating in a fun activity, such as cooking classes and competitions.
+Teams work together and apply food preparation skills as a fun and simple way to learn how to make foods that fuel performance AND taste delicious.

 Nutrition Education Resources: Student-athletes have the opportunity to participate in a variety of hands-on events with Iowa Sports Nutrition, including grocery store tours, cooking classes, social media education (follow on Twitter and Instagram @hawkeyefuel), and team activities.
 While at the GALC, student-athletes can choose from a collection of “How-To” cards (portable recipe cards), to build a portable recipe book that fosters their culinary skills.
-From sweet potatoes to quinoa, student-athlete gain cooking skills that set the stage for a balanced diet in college and beyond.
+From sweet potatoes to quinoa, student-athletes gain cooking skills that set the stage for a balanced diet in college and beyond.

-For more information about Iowa Sports Nutrition, click here.
+For more information about Iowa Sports Nutrition contact their office:

 HEALTHY MIND: access to Mental health services and counseling